Asset Publisher

 • Documented diagnosis of Fabry disease with biochemical/genetic confirmation by one of the following:

-• α-galactosidase A (α-Gal A) activity in plasma, isolated leukocytes, and/or cultured cells (males only); OR
+• Deficiency in α-galactosidase A (α-Gal A) activity in plasma, isolated leukocytes, and/or cultured cells (males only); OR

 • Plasma or urinary globotriaosylceramide (Gb3/GL-3) or globotriaosylsphingosine (lyso-Gb3); OR